-So here goes: In a joyful Christmassy mood (in spite of the tropical weather), I put together the batter for my pumpkin bread, adding the ginger, the cinnamon, the nutmeg, the cloves — spices that always put me in a holiday high.
+In a joyful Christmassy mood (in spite of the tropical weather), I put together the batter for my pumpkin bread.
+I add ginger, cinnamon, nutmeg, cloves — spices that always put me in a holiday high.
 Who needs drugs, really?

 I pour the finished batter in the buttered baking pan, put it in the pre-heated oven and set the timer for the requisite 1 hour baking time.
 So far, so good.
 Soon the house smells heavenly, the air fragrant with the scent of spices.
 About half-way through the baking time I go back to the kitchen to get an even better sniff up my nostrils and to peek through the oven window at how beautiful it’s starting to look.
 If you are a baker, you will know what I mean.
 You will know the satisfaction of creating a masterpiece.

 So I go down on my haunches and look in the oven.
 The bread is rising energetically, but horrors of horrors, the gas flames have gone out.
 This cannot be!
 The gas tank has only recently been replaced.
 I know it is not empty.

 My precious pumpkin bread is going to perish, collapse from lack of heat.
 I grab the matches, open the door and relight the oven.